 Other options include movie tickets, small fruit basket (you can DIY this), food gifts such as gourmet cocoa mix, tea, honey, candies, bag of coffee, sauces, etc.

 Rules about Gifts for Mail Carriers and Delivery Drivers

-Each delivery service has rules for their employees on what types of gifts they are allowed to accept.
+Delivery services have rules for their employees on what types of gifts they can accept.
 Here are the details via HuffPost Holiday Etiquette.

 USPS: According to a representative from the USPS Ethics Council, “Letter Carriers are prohibited from accepting cash or a cash equivalent such as a Visa or Master Card gift card from Postal Service customers.”
 You may give a gift to a Letter Carrier valued at $20 or less, or a gift card to a specific retail venue valued at $20 or less, as long as the aggregate value of gifts that you gave to the Letter Carrier do not exceed $50 in a calendar year.